 #6.
 Motorbike around the Ubud countryside

 Bali isn’t a large island ; you can actually get around to several of the top sights in Bali.
 Renting a motorbike for a day will gain you freedom and access to explore the Balinese countryside, which let’s face it– is the real meat-n-bones of being in Bali.
 From stumbling upon local festivals, a town’s cremation ceremony, passing by neighboring giant and intricately-carved stone statues sold at stone carving shop, or just watching children fly kites in the fields, taking trips outside of town are worth the weight of gold.
-Want to get a head start on learning to drive a motorbike, read my motorbike tips and watch my video.
+Want to get a head start on learning to drive a motorbike, read my motorbike tips and bali driving tips.

 #7.
 Take a Cooking Class

 Ubud has an array of cooking classes, which will teach you the exotic styles of tradition village food to modern fusion.
 Balinese is slightly different from Indonesian, with its own cultures, flavors and traditions.
-Here’s a good list of cooking classes here.

 Day Trips from Ubud